punctuationmarks/crash-courses/TestingPractices/testingCode.md

 # Types of tests

 - Unit tests
 Verify functional behavior of individual components, often to class and function level.
+It's testing the individual unit of code.
+Write tons of these.
 - Functional tests
 Simulate how a user would actually use your program, i.e. using Selenium to spin up a browser and test a Django web app
 - Regression tests
 Tests that reproduce historic bugs.
 Each test is initially run to verify that the bug has been fixed, and then re-run to ensure that it has not been reintroduced following later changes to the code.
 - Integration tests
 Verify how groupings of components work when used together.
 Integration tests are aware of the required interactions between components, but not necessarily of the internal operations of each component.
-They may cover simple groupings of components through to the whole website.
+They may cover simple groupings of components through to the whole app.
+An example is a function that calls another funtion.
+- End-to-end tests/UI tests
+For web development it's like validating the dom has been changed.

-Note: Other common types of tests include black box, white box, manual, automated, canary, smoke, conformance, acceptance, functional, system, performance, load, and stress tests.
+- _Note_: Other common types of tests include black box, white box, manual, automated, canary, smoke, conformance, acceptance, functional, system, performance, load, and stress tests.
 Look them up for more information.